amzeratul/halley/README.md

   * GCC 5.0

 ### Dependencies
+* Engine:
   * Boost 1.59.0
   * SDL 2.0.4 (technically only for SDL system, but no alternative is available)
   * yaml-cpp 0.5.3
+* Tools only:
   * Freetype 2.6.3

 ### Set up
 * Build with CMake